rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/ActiveDirectoryObjectRecoveryConfigInput.md

       ID of the archival or replication location.
 - hostId: System.String
   - Supported in v9.2+
-      Specify the Host ID for performing this restore on the alternate domain controller.
+      Deprecated - Specify the Host ID for performing this restore on the alternate domain controller.
+Use alternateDcId instead.
 - nameConflict: ActiveDirectoryObjectNameConflictOption
   - Supported in v9.0+
       Behavior to be followed when an object name conflicts with an existing object in Active Directory.